ORAL HISTORY: The inside story of Stewart GP’s fairytale ‘99 European Grand Prix victory

 Sir Jackie Stewart is a legend in Formula 1, first immortalising himself by winning three world titles and then founding his own Grand Prix-winning team with son Paul.
-Twenty years on from their only victory in a chaotic and dramatic rain-hit European Grand Prix, we speak to the key characters at the rain- (and later champagne-) soaked Nurburgring on September 26, 1999…
+Ahead of our live stream this evening of the 1999 European Grand Prix, we’re republished this special feature, originally published late last year, in which we spoke to the key characters at the rain- (and later champagne-) soaked Nurburgring on September 26, 1999, when the team took their first and only F1 victory in that chaotic and dramatic race…

 Formula 1 was blessed with not one but two world champion team owners in 1997, with Alain Prost and Stewart taking different approaches with their new outfits.
 Whereas Prost purchased the existing and historic Ligier team, Stewart built on the huge success of Paul Stewart Racing in lower categories by creating a factory team from scratch backed by the financial might of Ford Motor Company.